raspberrypilearning/editor-make-a-face/en/step_8.md

 --- /code ---

+## Now run your code

-**Test:** Experiment with changing the fill colours and sizes of the ellipses.
+Experiment with changing the fill colours and sizes of the ellipses.
 Run your program to see the results.

+Confirm the observable result.